 How to Get a Prescription

 Autism is an approved condition for medical marijuana in Texas.
-To find a prescriber, click below and fill out the form.
-Within minutes, you will receive an email with a list of local and telemedicine options.
+To quickly review your eligibility at no cost, fill out the Schedule a Free Consultation form below.
+Once approved, you will be scheduled for a virtual appointment with a registered physician.
 After your appointment, fill out the online prescription request form or call our dispensary to fill your prescription.